The Aristotelian Corpus

 The approach to the Aristotelian corpus

-The systematic organization and unfinished nature of works make it is hard to know how to approach the corpus.
-The approach in this course is to begin with selected passages from the physical works.
-This has the advantage of placing Aristotle's thought in direct relation to Plato's.
+The systematic organization and unfinished nature of works make it is hard to know the appropriate order in which to read works in the corpus.
+(This was not a problem with the Platonic corpus because the assumption was that Plato first writes to understand and vindicate Socrates.
+Given this assumption, it is natural to begin with the Apology and other dialogues in which Plato is working out the details of his understanding of what Socrates thought.)
+The approach to the Aristotelian corpus in this course is to begin with selected passages from the physical works.
+This has the advantage of placing Aristotle's thought in direct relation to Plato's and provides a way to see Aristotle as correcting what he regards as Plato's mistakes.

 First and Second Philosophy

 Aristotle calls the subject he pursues in the physical works "second philosophy" (or, more literally, the "love of wisdom secondarily" or "in a secondary way").
-He understands second philosophy to approximate "first philosophy," and he conceives of first philosophy as the legitimate offspring of Plato's attempt to understand the love of wisdom as involving the "contemplation" (θεωρία) of the forms.
+He understands second philosophy to approximate "first philosophy," and he understands first philosophy to be the legitimate offspring of Plato's conception of the life the lover of wisdom seeks as a life devoted to the "contemplation" (θεωρία) of the forms.

 Aristotle's interest in "second philosophy" reinvigorates the philosophy of physics.
-This part of philosophy had emerged as part of the reaction to Thales and the Milesian inquirers into nature, but it was almost immediately pushed into the background when Socrates focused attention on ethical matters and the good life for human beings.
+This part of philosophy had emerged as part of the reaction to Thales and the Milesian inquirers into nature, but it was almost immediately pushed into the background when Socrates focused attention away from nature and onto ethical matters and the wisdom involved in living a good life and being "happy" (εὐδαίμων).
 Plato returns to the philosophy of physics in the late dialogues.
 In the Timaeus, which traditionally is thought to be a late dialogue, Socrates no longer leads the conversation.
-Plato has Timaeus work out the beginnings of a conception of the reality of natural bodies.
+Plato has Timaeus take the lead and work out the beginnings of a conception of the reality of natural bodies in terms of forms.
 Aristotle works within the general outlines of the framework Plato has Timaeus set out, but at the same time Aristotle also tries to remove problems he sees in this framework.
 It is in this way that Aristotle is both the first great Platonist and Plato's first great critic.

 (In Raphael's The School of Athens (part of which is depicted above), Plato is shown as pointing to a "higher" reality.
 Aristotle, in turn, is shown as countering this emphasis.
 He brings Platonism down from the heavens.
 He accepts what he regards as the central parts of Platonism, but he tries to eliminate what he regards as its excesses and outright mistakes.)